 Make sure you're financially prepared for these common start-of-term expenses

 - Extra furniture and utensils – when choosing your accommodation, read carefully what facilities and utensils will be provided.
 This way you can take your time researching the cheapest options for anything extra need to buy.
-You'll also avoid wasting cash on things you don't need.

 Managing your finances once you're at university